Sarkutz/initmux/README.md

 Note:
     Until this moment, you cannot overwrite the `panes` attribute yet.
-This part of the code (or even the entire code) was written with hurry, and still lacks of organization.
+This part of the code (or even the entire code) was written in a hurry, and still lacks of organization.
 With time, I'll take care of this feature.

 ###### Numeric Form